Conengmo/battle-map-tv/README.md

 Display battle maps for TTRPGs on a tv or monitor that lies flat horizontally on your table.

 No more features than needed: just show an image the way you want.
-Optionally add a grid, initiative order and area of effect shapes.
+Optionally add a grid, initiative tracker and area of effect shapes.

-For GM's with little time or who improvise their sessions: much easier to use in-session than a full blown VTT.
+For GM's with little time or who improvise.
+Much easier to use during your session than a full blown VTT.

+- Works on Linux, macOS and Windows
+- Free and open source
+- Works offline

 ![IMG_4856](https://github.com/user-attachments/assets/e34624eb-d7da-4804-b22b-2291513e68a8)

 *My GM laptop that also runs controls and a TV showing the map.
 Add minis, tokens or gummibears yourself.*

 ## Features

-- Works on Linux, macOS and Windows by using Python.
-- Doesn't use a browser.
-- Free and open source
-- Works offline
-- Simple UI
-- Two windows:
+- Application with two windows:
   - one on the TV with your map and grid on it
   - one on your GM laptop with controls
 - Import local image files to display on the tv.